Astronomy Picture of the Day

 Do you enjoy APOD?
 Do you have a picture that would make a good APOD?

 If so, we would enjoy hearing from you.
-Images are most often

-posting to a web site.
-Please see
+to this web site.

 Please note that by submitting your image to APOD, you are consenting for